papr8ka/-lwjgl-basics-wiki/Normal-Mapping-in-2D.md

 It's clearer to look at each channel individually:
 ![Channels](http://i.imgur.com/ppXbS.png)

-Looking at the green channel, we see the brighter parts (values closer to `1.0`) define areas where the normal would point upward, whereas darker areas (values closer to `0.0`) define areas where the normal would point downward.
+Looking at, say, the green channel, we see that the brighter parts (values closer to `1.0`) define areas where the normal would point upward, whereas darker areas (values closer to `0.0`) define areas where the normal would point downward.
 Most normal maps will have a bluish tint because the Z axis (blue channel) is generally pointing toward us (i.e. value of `1.0`).

 In our game's fragment shader, we can "decode" the normals in our fragment shader by doing the reverse of what we did earlier, expanding the color value to the range -1.0 to 1.0:
 ```glsl